jerskine42/ftb07_SQL_Challenge/Data_Modeling.md

 ## Overview
-The csv data files provide indicat that we are analyzing credit card transactions from an OOn-Line Transaction Processing (OLTP) System
+The csv data files provide indicat that we are analyzing credit card transactions from an On-Line Transaction Processing (OLTP) System

-## Components of an On-Line Transaction Processing (OLTP) Data Structure
+## Components of an OLTP Data Structure
 1. Static/Meta Data
     * Short lists that rarely change.
 Attributues used by other data components.
     * [CSV File: Merchant_Category](data/merchant_category.csv)